markush97/eds-win11setup/Readme.md

 ## Windows Installer Modification

-While not considered best practice, we group all EDS-custom information in a "EDS" folder at the boot.wim root for better traceability and reproducibility.
+While not needed, we group all EDS-custom information in a "EDS" folder at the boot.wim root for better traceability and reproducibility.

 ### Entry Points